tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 This document is intended for audiences who need a detailed understanding of the BDQ Tests, including:

 - Data quality specialists configuring or analyzing BDQ Test outputs
+- Data providers, curators, and aggregator staff seeking to understand test results and improve data quality
 - Software developers and data platform architects implementing BDQ Tests
 - Researchers and data managers evaluating dataset readiness for specific uses
 - Standards developers integrating BDQ Test logic into broader biodiversity data infrastructures.